lclevy/canon_cr3/readme.md

 This experimental tool allows to:

-* parse Canon Raw v3 file structure
+* parse Canon Raw v3, and CR2 file structure
 * display TIFF tags and Canon Timed Metadata content
+* for each roll:
-* extract the 3 jpeg pictures: THMB, PRVW and "mdat"
+  * extract the jpeg pictures: THMB, PRVW and "mdat"
   * extract the sd, hd and dual pictures from 'mdat'
     * display first 32 bytes of each image subparts (both 'raw'/lossless and 'craw'/lossy)

 Examples of output [here](output/)